About The William George Agency for Children’s Services

 Sonia Apker has dedicated her career to the George Junior Republic Union Free School District, having worked as a special education teacher, curriculum coordinator, and principal before being named Superintendent in 2013.
 Sonia came to the District as a special education teacher in 1992.
 She has Master’s in Literacy and a Certificate of Advanced Studies in Educational Administration from SUNY Cortland.
 She has been integrally involved in the District’s growth, development and educational innovations over the past twenty-six years.
 Sonia also serves as officer of the Special Act Coalition.

 Danielle started at the Agency in 2008 as a Behavioral Health Clinician in our Institutional Program and transitioned to our Youth Recovery Program in 2012 after completion of her Master in Social Work degree from Binghamton University.
 Prior to her current role, Danielle was the Program Director for the Agency’s outpatient Substance Use Disorder Program licensed by the NYS Office of Alcoholism and Substance Abuse Services.
-Danielle is a Licensed Clinical Social Worker, a Credentialed Alcoholism and Substance Abuse Counselor, and a Certified Animal-Assisted Intervention Specialist.
+Danielle is a Licensed Clinical Social Worker, a Credentialed Alcoholism and Substance Abuse Counselor, a Certified Animal-Assisted Intervention Specialist, and an EAGALA Certified Mental Health Professional.
 She completed a fellowship program in the Executive Leadership Program at the Silberman School of Social Work of Hunter College in 2018.
 Ms. Chase is responsible for the successful leadership and management of the Agency’s non-residential operations and Compliance Program.

 Dave began his career at The William George Agency in the Fall of 1993 after graduating from Ithaca College with a degree in Sociology with a concentration in Criminal Juvenile Justice.
 Dave worked as a Residential Counselor for approximately two years before becoming a Cottage Manager and then a Cottage Director for nine years.
 During that he time he attended Marywood University to receive his Master’s Degree in Social Work in 2001.
-Dave has served the Agency over the last fifteen years as the Director of Institutional Services and most recently as the Director of Residential Services.
+Dave has served the Agency since as the Director of Institutional Services and most recently as the Director of Residential Services.

 Director